lthung/inf2303/procedures.markdown

 apply to the University’s use of the Turnitin.com service are described on the Turnitin.com web site.</span>

-Students who do not wish to use TurnItIn for submitting their work should approach the instructor to discuss alternative ways to establish the originality of the paper.
-This discussion needs to happen before the student begins working on the paper.

 For information on how to use TurnItIn, please see this handout:
 [turnitin_instructions.pdf](handouts/turnitin_instructions.pdf).

+Students who prefer to NOT use TurnItIn must do the following:

+1) Keep all working drafts and notes throughout the writing process.

+2) Submit all working drafts and notes together with the term paper, via Blackboard.

+Your working drafts and notes will not be graded, but will be used them to verify that the term paper constitutes original work.

 ### Students with Special Needs or Health Considerations